avlechen/ipirates/README.md

 We aim to create decentralized content delivery network in order to bypass scientific articles paywall.

-# Wy we are doing that in one picture
+# Why we are doing that in one picture

 ![Explain everything](phd-comic_s600x600.png)